raghavnarula/depth_and_yolov5/README.md

 bash run.sh
 ```

-In Final Results We can See the the depth Images in the Depth Image Folder and a new folder exp would be created.
+In final_results directory we will see a directory of exp which contains both the depth image and the corresponding yolov5 image.

-TO Clear the results just
+To Clear the results just
 ```
 bash clear.sh
 ```
-and the final_results directory would be set to normal.
+and the final_results directory would be set to default.